Benazir Ahmed

-Benazir Ahmed (বেনাজির আহমেদ) is a controversial retired police officer who served as the 28th inspector general of the Bangladesh Police.
+Benzir Ahmed (বেনজির আহমেদ) is a retired police officer who served as the inspector general of the Bangladesh Police.
 Prior to his appointment as IGP, he served as the director general of the Rapid Action Battalion (RAB) from January 2015 to April 2020.
 He is currently on a US sanctions list due to RAB's alleged role in forcibly disappearing citizens since December 2021.

-In April 2024, the Anti-Corruption Commission of Bangladesh formed a committee to investigate the wealth of Ahmed after Bangladesh Pratidin and Kaler Kantho published articles titled "Benazirer Ghore Aladiner Cherag" (Aladin's lamp at Benazir's house) and "Boner Jomite Benazirer Resort" (Benazir's resort on forest land) alleging Ahmed had amassed a vast amount of wealth illegally.
+In April 2024, the Anti-Corruption Commission of Bangladesh formed a committee to investigate the wealth of Ahmed after Bangladesh Pratidin and Kaler Kantho published articles titled "Benazirer Ghore Aladiner Cherag" (Aladin's lamp at Benazir's house) and "Boner Jomite Benazirer Resort" (Benazir's resort on forest land), alleging Ahmed had amassed a vast amount of wealth illegally.

 Education

 Benazir Ahmed was born in Gopalganj.
-He completed SSC exams from SM Model High School in Gopalganj in 1978, and cleared HSC exams from Jagannath College in 1980 both second division.
+He completed his SSC exams from SM Model High School in Gopalganj in 1978, and cleared the HSC exams from Jagannath College in 1980, both in the second division.
 He completed his undergrad in 1982.
 He completed his master's from the University of Dhaka in 1982 in English literature.
 He earned his Ph.D. in business administration from the University of Dhaka.
-Enrollment qualifications were relaxed by his PhD supervisor Shibli Rubayat Ul Islam.
+Enrollment qualifications were relaxed by his PhD supervisor, Shibli Rubayat Ul Islam.

 Career

-Ahmed, as the Inspector General of Police meeting with Mohammad Abdul Hamid, then President of Bangladesh in 2020.
+Ahmed, as the inspector general of police, meeting with Mohammad Abdul Hamid, then president of Bangladesh, in 2020.

-Ahmed joined Bangladesh Police Service as assistant superintendent of police in 1988.
+Ahmed joined the Bangladesh Police as assistant superintendent of police in 1988.
 He served in various appointments concurrently with his career.
 He has also received professional training from home and abroad.
-He was the commissioner of Dhaka Metropolitan Police.
-He criticized a Transparency International Bangladesh report on the Bangladesh police which he described as criticizing the police "cruelly" and "unjustly" in 2013.
+He was the commissioner of the Dhaka Metropolitan Police.
+He criticized a Transparency International Bangladesh report on the Bangladesh police, which he described as criticizing the police "cruelly" and "unjustly" in 2013.

-On 30 December 2014, Ahmed was appointed director general of the Rapid Action Battalion replacing Mukhlesur Rahman.
+On 30 December 2014, Ahmed was appointed director general of the Rapid Action Battalion, replacing Mukhlesur Rahman.

-Ahmed was made the inspector general of the Bangladesh Police in April 2020.
+Ahmed was made the inspector general of police in April 2020.

-In 2022, the Home Ministry issued a notice that the IGP and two other officials were going to Germany on a 9-day visit to check the quality of 100,000 pieces of bed sheet for double cots and pillows for the police department.
+In 2022, the home ministry issued a notice that the IGP and two other officials were going to Germany on a 9-day visit to check the quality of 100,000 pieces of bed sheets for double cots and pillows for the police department.
 This news caused controversy.
 Later the trip was cancelled after an uproar.
 The Bangladesh Police claim that these reports were "untrue and misleading," and were a result of "linguistic confusion".

 US sanctions

-On 10 December 2021, the U.S. Department of the Treasury added Ahmed to its Specially Designated Nationals (SDN) list under the Global Magnistsky Act.
-Individuals on the list have their assets blocked and U.S. persons are generally prohibited from having financial dealings with them.
+On 10 December 2021, the U.S. Department of the Treasury added Ahmed to its Specially Designated Nationals (SDN) list under the Global Magnitsky Act.
+Individuals on the list have their assets blocked, and U.S. persons are generally prohibited from having financial dealings with them.

 Ahmed denied all allegations and expressed his shock at being sanctioned.
 He blamed the sanctions on "propaganda" and "anti-state forces."
 He also accused human rights organizations of misleading US politicians, specifically referring to one unnamed group whose "South Asia director" was "a Pakistani".

-Interpol Red Notice issued in Crimes against Humanity and economic corruption cases.
+An Interpol Red Notice was issued in crimes against humanity and economic corruption cases.